Understanding Chain-of-Thought in LLMs through Information Theory: Operationalising Our Framework

 \begin{theorem} Let $\Gamma^M \subseteq \Gamma$ denote the primitive tasks available in the training data.
 Let $\lambda$ be a task with decomposition $\lambda = \lambda_1 \circ \ldots \circ \lambda_T$.
 If $\lambda_k$ is the first task in the decomposition of $\lambda$ which is unidentifiable in $\Gamma^M$ (i.e. $k = \arg\min_{t} \{\lambda_t \not \in \Span(\Gamma^M)\}$).
 Then, under Assumptions \ref{ass:bayenet} and \ref{ass:model}, we have that

 \end{theorem}

 Theorem \ref{prop:conditional_indep} shows that under Assumptions \ref{ass:bayenet} and \ref{ass:model}, when the model encounters an unidentifiable task (i.e. $\lambda_k$ in Theorem \ref{prop:conditional_indep}) in its Chain-of-Thought reasoning, the model output satisfies the conditional independence in Equation \eqref{eq:conditional_indep}.
-More concretely, after a model's CoT reasoning diverges from the ground truth at step $k$, every subsequent step adds no additional information regarding the correct final output $Y$.
-In practice, this `information' is measured by checking if the model's confidence about the final output $Y$ increases after each step.
+In practice, this means that if at step $k$, a model encounters a reasoning step which is \emph{necessary} for obtaining the correct answer and is \emph{unidentifiable} in the training data, the CoT reasoning diverges from the ground truth at this step and every subsequent step adds no additional information regarding the correct final output Y. This `information' can be measured by checking if the model's confidence about the final output $Y$ increases after each step.
 This is formalised in the next section.